Data Ethics Course

 • Either a Bachelor's degree or equivalent level qualification

 • OR equivalent professional experience in a relevant field.
-Learners will be asked to demonstrate equivalent professional experience, which can include paid or voluntary work.
-If you’d like to check if you have the equivalent professional experience you can email us at info@uconline.ac.nz
+Learners may be asked for evidence of their relevant professional experience, which can include paid or voluntary work.
+If you’d like to check your suitability, you can email us at info@uconline.ac.nz

 Pre-requisites